-Mak Kai is great for stocking up on your Lao kitchen supplies including sticky rice steamers, chopping boards, and of course, machetes.
+Mak Kai is a great place to stock up on your Lao kitchen supplies including sticky rice steamers, chopping boards, and of course, machetes.

 Across the road is the market itself, housed in a large wall-less hangar with a corrugated tin roof.
 Stalls are set up on makeshift wooden tables covered with plastic table cloths or sheets of newspaper.
-The ground is cement and puddly, making me wish I'd worn sneakers instead of thin rubber flip flops.
-How precious am I?
+The ground is cement and puddly, making me wish I'd worn sneakers instead of the Lao standard of thin rubber flip flops.

 Just outside on the right is a sticky rice stall.
 I bought a kilo of 'red' rice for 8,000 kip.
-This raw type of rice is supposed to be very good but takes a solid 3 hours to cook.
+This raw type of rice is full of fibre but takes a solid 3 hours to cook.

 Just inside the market, we stopped to peer at the insects, their chargrilled forms almost disguising their origins.